Saturday, 29 February 2020

 It should play.

-Frankenstein Wednesdays Saturday: "Frankenstein Meets The Wolf Man" (1943)...
-Scavengers Dissemble!
+Frankenstein Wednesdays Saturday: "Frankenstein Meets The Wolf Man" (1943) – Scavengers Dissemble!

-Continuing my weekly "But What Do I Know" through Universal's first 8 Frankensteins...
+Continuing my weekly "But What Do I Know!" through Universal's first 8 Frankensteins...

-Bela Lugosi ISn't The Frankenstein's Monster!
+Bela Lugosi IS not The Frankenstein's Monster!

-I think I've uncovered something in this film not mentioned anywhere else, something quite important, which might be why the longer I've left writing about this film the harder it's got.
-It isn't the fact that Bela Lugosi's place was often taken by a stunt double called Gil Perkins (as pictured above), lending the Monster a pleasingly squished Ötzi the Iceman quality; that is well documented, for example here in imdb.
+Here's the headline: I think I've uncovered something in this film not mentioned anywhere else, something quite important.
+It isn't the fact that Bela Lugosi's place in this film was often taken by a stunt double called Gil Perkins (pictured above), lending the Monster a sometimes pleasingly squished Ötzi the Iceman quality; that's well documented, for example here.

 Ã–tzi the Iceman